-A differential is defined as a gear train, it consists of three gears that have the feature that the rotational speed of one shaft is the average speed of the others or a fixed multiple of that average.
+A differential is defined as a gear train, which consists of three gears that feature the rotational speed of one shaft is the average speed of the others, or a fixed multiple of that average.

 In 1827, the first conventional automobile differential was invented by a French watchmaker Onésiphore Pecqueur.
 It was used in steam-powered vehicles.